Virosshen/InventoryManagementSystem-Database-Assignment-/README.md

 Developed by Virosshen A/L Sivasankar as a sole contributor of the Database & Cloud Security assignment.

 You can copy this content into your `README.md` file.
-Place the file in the root directory or alongside your `inventory-management-backend` and `inventory-management-frontend` folders.
+Place the file in the root directory or alongside your `inventory-management (backend)` and `inventory-management (frontend)` folders.